-Buying a Google phone isn’t a bad decision to make.
-This guide will walk you through what plans are available for Google Pixel, and help you decide which one is best for you.
+Google Pixels are excellent phones with fast processors, incredible cameras, and sleek designs.
+This guide will walk you through what plans are available for the Google Pixel series, and help you decide which one is best for you.

 Take Your Google Pixel to Another Carrier